 photo: City of Chicago / Millennium Park

 More free movies!
 And in the heart of downtown in the shadow of the pretty skyline, at that.
-Every Tuesday, from June 13-September 5 at 6:30 p.m., you can take a seat at the Jay Pritzker Pavilion or plop down on the Great Lawn to fixate on a 40-foot-tall screen.
-Not every film in this series is appropriate for kids, but the following should definitely make your must-do list: Bend It Like Beckham (August 4), Snow White and the Seven Dwarfs (August 24) and The Princess Bride (August 29).
+Every Tuesday, starting in June at 6:30 p.m., you can take a seat at the Jay Pritzker Pavilion or plop down on the Great Lawn to fixate on a 40-foot-tall screen.

 Located at Michigan Ave. & Randolph St.